-The Paycheck Protection Program is designed to help small businesses keep as many of their employees employed during the crisis.
-The program is to help cover payroll expenses and certain other items such as lease and rent payments, utilities and mortgage interest for an 8-week period.
-There is a provision that the loan can be forgiven if certain retention requirements are meet.
-The term is 2 yrs. and the rate is 1%.
-The applications will be accepted by only participating financial institutions.
-Applicants will need to apply directly with a participating financial institution and provided the required documentation along with the application.
-Some participating institutions may start accepting applications on April 3, 2020 for small businesses and sole proprietorships.
-For Independent Contractors and Self-Employed individuals, the start date is currently targeted for April 10, 2020.
-Please click here to get the exact details of the program as stated by the U.S. Department of Treasury.
-Since the program is new and the list of participating financial institutions can grow over time, for now, here are some suggestions:
+The Paycheck Protection Program has resumed as of 04/27/20.
+The program is designed to help small businesses keep many of their employees during the crisis.
+The program is to help cover payroll expenses and certain other items such as lease and rent payments, electricity, telephone, gas, and mortgage interest for an 8-week period.
+There is a provision that the loan can be forgiven if certain employee retention requirements are met.
+The term is 2 years and the rate is 1% per year.
+Applications are accepted only by participating financial institutions.
+Applicants will need to apply directly with a participating financial institution and provide the required documentation along with the application.
+Please click here for more information on the program.
+You can also obtain an updated FAQ (Frequently Asked Questions).
+In addition, to get guidance on how to calculate potential loan amounts click here.

--Contact your current financial institution to see if they are participating in the program.
+-Check with your financial institution to see if they are participating in the second round of applications

--Follow the instructions provided by the Lender and compile and submit all documents that they require.
+-Follow the instructions provided by the lender and compile and file all the documents that the lender requires

--Know that regardless of the participating lender you go to, the terms of the loan will be the same. (i.e. loan term and interest rate)
+-Know that regardless of the participating lender you go to, the terms of the loan will be the same (rate and term)

 Federal and State Tax Filing and Payment Deadlines Extended unitl July 15, 2020

 The deadline for filing both Federal and State taxes has been extended to July 15, 2020.
 For Federal taxes, please click here to get more information from the Internal Revenue Service.
 For California State taxes information, please click here for information from the Franchise Tax Board.